Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 ## About this sample

-**For the moment, this chapter of the incremental tutorial is only for Xamarin.iOS.
-Not yet Xamarin.Android**

 This is a [Xamarin Forms](https://www.xamarin.com/visual-studio) app showcasing how to use MSAL.NET to:

-1. authenticate users with Work or School accounts (AAD) or Microsoft personal accounts (MSA) using the Microsoft Authenticator App to get an access token to
+1. Authenticate users with Work or School accounts (AAD) or Microsoft personal accounts (MSA) using the broker, Microsoft Authenticator App
-2. access the Microsoft Graph.
+2. Get an access token via the broker to access the Microsoft Graph.

-The Xamarin Forms application is provided for Xamarin.iOS and Xamarin.Android
+The Xamarin Forms application is provided for Xamarin.iOS and Xamarin.Android, not UWP.

 ![Topology](./ReadmeFiles/Topology.png)

-- Developers who wish to gain good familiarity of programming for Microsoft Graph are advised to go through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.
+- You can learn more about Microsoft Graph with this video: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A).

 ## What is the broker?

 On Android and iOS, brokers enable:

-- Single Sign On (SSO).
-Your users won't need to sign-in to each application.
+- Single Sign On (SSO) - your users won't need to sign-in to each application.
-- Device identification.
-By accessing the device certificate which was created on the device when it was workplace joined.
+- Device identification - by accessing the device certificate which was created on the device when it was workplace joined.
-- Application identification verification.
-When an application calls the broker, it passes its redirect url, and the broker verifies it.
+- Application identification verification - when an application calls the broker, it passes its redirect url, and the broker verifies it.

 ## How To Run this Sample